We woke up in Kinsale to the sound of steel beer barrels being rolled down the cobblestone street. The ultimate Irish alarm clock!

 The history of the pub was also quite fascinating.
 The pub was built on the site of an old castle in the 1600s, and for centuries was a hangout place for sailors and fishermen.
 The “Spaniard” in the name referred to General Don Juan d’Aquila, who commanded the Spanish troops in the Battle of Kinsale.
 Despite Spain losing the battle, the memory of the brave Spaniard still lives on.

 Chilling at the pub was nice and relaxing, but we made the mistake of not eating a proper lunch there.
-The pub owner warned us that because this was a Tuesday, he was not sure if we would find food near or at the fort.
+The pub owner warned us that because this was a Tuesday, we would not find food near or at the fort.
 The Bulman bar down the road, he told us, was serving only drinks on Tuesdays.
 We ignored the warning and soon regretted the decision.
-Once we stepped outside the pub and resumed the hike, we quickly realized that we were growing hungry.
+Once we left the pub and resumed the hike, we quickly realized that we were growing hungry.
 Our breakfast was very light and drinking apple cider on empty stomach made us even hungrier.
 Here we were, two hungry travelers on the outskirts of the gastronomical capital of Ireland.

 But our salvation was just around the corner.
 As we continued the hike, I suddenly spotted something.
 Along the road, on each side, there were bushes of fuchsia and … blackberry.
 A lot of them.
 Never-ending bushes of blackberries.
 Like two clumsy, hungry bears we thrust ourselves into the bushes and started to stuff our faces with blackberries.
 They were ripe, juicy, and deliciously sweet.
 Passing locals looked at us with fascination, but we could not care less.
 Right before leaving for Ireland, we bought a small container of blackberries for $4.99 at a local supermarket, and now this stuff was here in unlimited quantities and free.
 This was our lunch!